Raymond Pearl: Wilson's attack

-Eugenics, medicine, and politics
+Eugenics, medicine, population, and politics

 Pearl was a eugenicist who held traditional Galtonian beliefs.
 He wanted to use eugenics and biometry in medicine and public health in order to gain knowledge of human heredity.

 Pearl founded the Constitutional Clinic at the Johns Hopkins Hospital.
 He believed in constitutional medicine, which focuses on examining the soil on which a seed falls.
 He later became the director of a new Institute of Biological Research at Johns Hopkins in 1925 that was aimed at examining the genetics and environmental factors of disease.
 This research institute combined biometry, genetics, and medicine to investigate the hereditary predisposition of tuberculosis and hypertension.
 When conducting his research of these diseases, Pearl recorded the height, weight, handedness, measurements of different body parts, and physical descriptions.
 Just like Galton, he believed that race was an important factor in human characteristics and believed in using biology and genetics to improve the long-term health of the population.
 Although he tried to be quantitative, objective, and systematic, his classifications of different races were influenced by social norms and prejudices.

 However, in the late 1920s, Pearl condemned eugenics.
 Pearl criticized the use of race in eugenics despite conducting research that recognized racial differences.
 He believed that eugenics was doing the right thing badly and that human biology was eugenics done right if it consisted of reliable statistics, objectivity, a liberal social agenda, and medical affiliations.
 In 1927, he published the landmark article The Biology of Superiority, which attacked the basic assumptions of eugenics.
 The article was the first general attack on eugenics by someone perceived as being within the movement.
 It also contributed to the emergence of reform eugenics and the population control movement.

 Pearl was an influential member of the Advisory Committee of the World Population Conference, after which Pearl helped found the International Union for the Scientific Study of Population Problems.
+Pearl's ideas about human population growth, which were separable from his ideas about eugenics, owed to both his biological research but also the role he believed population played in the origins of World War I as well as his concern that mass consumption would push against resource limits.
+His research on population limits helped develop the concept of carrying capacity.

 Despite his apparent rejection of eugenics, Pearl maintained relatively good relations with key eugenicists and expressed classist views.
 He made statements which have been interpreted as being anti-Semitic.
 From 1927 to 1932, Pearl and his colleague Alan Meyer were important figures of one of the first birth control clinics in the United States called Baltimore's Bureau for Contraceptive Advice.
 Pearl was a supporter of birth control, but had a more conservative and scientific approach when compared to the ideologies of Margaret Sanger.
 The clinic performed a eugenic medicine study that looked at how the distribution of birth control information that was provided by a clinic affected society.